We covered the general thought process behind Camp Addict co-founder Kelly Beasley's RV solar system installation in Part 1.

 You can purchase the same holder with different sized fuses, depending on your needs.

 Choose Fuse Size

-MC4 Crimper Tool - You need an MC4 crimper tool in order to install the MC4 connectors to the one end of the solar panel wiring that you purchased (above).
+MC4 Crimper Tool - You need an MC4 crimper tool to install the MC4 connectors to the one end of the solar panel wiring that you purchased (above).

 Getting Power To The Solar Controller

 Once the solar panels were mounted on the roof, we had to run wiring to the solar controller.

 This consisted of 'combining' the solar panel wires into a single, larger pair of wires.